15 Types of Bees in Georgia

 The Pure Green-Sweat Bee pollinates plants that need their pollen shaken loose from their anthers before the flower will release them.

-In the early morning or evening, when there is not much wind or air movement, these types of bees in Georgia can be seen hovering around plants with a clump of pollen on their back legs like they’re preparing to shake it off into another plant to release its pollen load.
+In the early morning or evening, when there is not much wind or air movement, these bees in Georgia can be seen hovering around plants with a clump of pollen on their back legs like they’re preparing to shake it off into another plant to release its pollen load.

 They are attracted to lavender, mint, and sage plants, so planting some near your garden could help keep these pollinators happy.